United States military beret flash

-The design of all US Department of Defense beret flashes are created and/or approved by The Institute of Heraldry, Department of the Army.
-When a requesting unit is entitled to have its own organizational beret flash, the institute will conduct research into the requesting unit's heraldry, as well as design suggestions from the requesting unit, in the creation of a unit or specialty–specific beret flash.
-Leveraging geometrical divisions, shapes, and colors a heraldic artist will create a design that will represent the history and mission of the requesting unit.
-Once the unit agrees upon a design, the institute will authorize the creation of the new beret flash and will establish manufacturing instructions for the companies authorized to produce heraldic materials.
+The design of all US Department of Defense (DoD) beret flashes are created and/or approved by The Institute of Heraldry (TIOH), within the US Department of the Army.
+When a requesting organization is entitled to have its own beret flash, the institute will conduct research into the requesting organization's heraldry, as well as design suggestions from the requesting organization, in the creation of a unit or specialty beret flash.
+Leveraging geometrical divisions, shapes, and colors a heraldic artist will create a design that will represent the history and mission of the requesting organization.
+Once the organization agrees upon a design, the institute will authorize the creation of the new beret flash and will establish manufacturing instructions for the companies authorized to produce heraldic materials for the DoD.
 The institute will also monitor the production of the new beret flash to ensure quality and accuracy of the design is maintained.